-For almost 90 years, the Academy of Motion Picture Arts and Sciences has awarded excellence on the big screen.
-Over the decades, there have been a lot of “first”s (and some “first and only”s) as the Academy Awards have grown and evolved.
+For more than 90 years, the Academy of Motion Picture Arts and Sciences has rewarded excellence on the big screen.
+Over the decades, there have been a lot of "first"s (and some "first and only"s) as the Academy Awards have grown and evolved.
 Here are 15 of them.

-In 1940, Hattie McDaniel became the first African American to be nominated for an Oscar, then the first African American to win an Oscar, when she took home the Best Supporting Actress statuette for her work in Gone with the Wind.
-Nearly a quarter-century later, in 1964, Sidney Poitier became the first African American to win a Best Actor Academy Award for playing Homer Smith in Lilies of the Field.
+In 1940, Hattie McDaniel became the first African American artist to be nominated for an Oscar—then the first to win an Oscar—when she took home the Best Supporting Actress statuette for her performance in Gone with the Wind.
+Nearly a quarter-century later, in 1964, Sidney Poitier became the first African American actor to win a Best Actor Academy Award for playing Homer Smith in Lilies of the Field.

 During the third Academy Awards in 1931, Norma Shearer was the presenter for the Best Actress category.
 Shearer was nominated for two Oscars in the Best Actress category that year, and she won the award for her role in The Divorcee (which she had to announce, rather awkwardly).
 It was the last time a nominated actor presented an Oscar for his or her own category.